 Download Excel Gantt chart template file

 PowerPoint is a more graphical tool and a better choice for making Gantt charts that will be used in client and executive communications.
+If your Excel Gantt chart needs to look polished for executives, PowerPoint is a stronger presentation layer.
 Office Timeline is a PowerPoint add-in that makes and updates Gantt charts by importing or pasting from Excel.

 1. Open PowerPoint and paste your table into the Office Timeline wizard.